uyouthe/rfprnhb/README.md

 4. Choose the path you'd unpacked the extension to

 ### Firefox
-1. Go to about:debugging#addons, just paste this to search bar and press enter
+1. Go to `about:debugging#addons`, just paste this to search bar and press enter
 2. Load Temorary add-on...
 3. Choose the path you'd unpacked the extension to

 ## Why
-It works much faster than any VPS.
+It works much faster than any VPN.

 Enjoy.